Functional classification of metabolic networks: Introduction

-Complex chemical reaction networks are central to the function of living and non-living systems across a wide range of length scales, from microscopic organisms \cite{McCloskey2013, DalBello2021,Capovilla2023} and tissues \cite{Jang2019,Thiele2020} to ecosystems \cite{Morowitz1974,Feinberg1974,Veloz2021} and planetary atmospheres \cite{Allen1981,Sole2004,Wong2023}.
+Complex chemical reaction networks are central to the function of living and non-living systems across a wide range of length scales, from microscopic organisms~\cite{McCloskey2013, DalBello2021,Capovilla2023} and tissues~\cite{Jang2019,Thiele2020} to ecosystems~\cite{Feinberg1974,Bonachela2011,Veloz2021,Goyal2023} and planetary atmospheres~\cite{Allen1981,Sole2004,Wong2023}.
 Recent advances in experimental and computational methods have enabled the comprehensive reconstruction of metabolic processes in various biological systems~\cite{Thiele2010, Chen2021, Heinken2021, Qiang2024}.
-Similarly, the James Webb Space Telescope has produced high-quality spectroscopic data allowing the chemical characterization of exoplanet atmospheres in remarkable detail \cite{Yang2024}.
-In bacterial communities, spatiotemporal pyruvate cross-feeding by swarming \textit{Bacillus subtilis} has been observed; bacteria in the swarm front consume their preferred carbon source and deposit pyruvate which is consumed by bacteria in the bulk \cite{Jeckel2023}.
-In mice and humans, models of metabolic processes have resolved metabolic cycles and energy use \cite{Thiele2020,Xiaoxuan2022,Yuan2025}.
-On the astrophysical scale, the topological distinctiveness of Earth's atmosphere,from the atmospheres of other celestial bodies in the Solar System, has suggested the development of network-based biosignatures \cite{Wong2023}.
-In these examples, the breadth of chemistries is shaped by processes that are potentially inaccessible to perturbation or measurement, such as evolution, cellular differentiation, and atmospheric development.
-The vast number of underlying degrees of freedom presents a challenge to the formation of methodical and functional comparisons between chemical reaction networks.
+In bacterial communities, spatiotemporal pyruvate cross-feeding by swarming \textit{Bacillus subtilis} has been observed; bacteria in the swarm front consume their preferred carbon source and deposit pyruvate which is consumed by bacteria in the bulk~\cite{Jeckel2023}.
+In mice and humans, models of metabolic processes have resolved metabolic cycles and energy use~\cite{Thiele2020,Xiaoxuan2022,Yuan2025}.
+On the astrophysical scale, the distinctiveness of Earth's atmosphere, from the atmospheres of other celestial bodies in the Solar System, has suggested the development of network-based biosignatures~\cite{Wong2023}.
+The James Webb Space Telescope and other sources have produced high-quality spectroscopic data that will allow for the chemical characterization of exoplanet atmospheres in remarkable detail~\cite{Yang2024, Teague2025}.
+Across all of these examples, the breadth of chemistries is shaped by processes that are potentially inaccessible to perturbation or measurement, such as evolution, cellular differentiation, and atmospheric development.
+Moreover, the vast number of underlying degrees of freedom presents a challenge to the formation of methodical and functional comparisons between chemical reaction networks.